eschava/psmqtt/doc/install-systemd-service.md

 # Setting up `psmqtt` as a SystemD Service

-It is possible to:

-* install the required Python packages into the system-wide site packages and
-* run `psmqtt.py` as a service upon system boot.
+It is possible to install `psmqtt` using one of the documented methods (see [main readme](../README.rst) and then run `psmqtt` as a service upon system boot, using SytemD.

 This step-by-step guide should work on most SystemD-enabled Linux distributions including:
 * Ubuntu and its flavors